-"The failure of the Appellant's legal representatives to ensure that an interpreter was present at his pre-trial consultation and re-arraignment resulted in [him] not fully and properly understanding the consultations with his solicitor and senior counsel, the 'indemnity' which he signed, nor the charge to which upon re-arraignment he pleaded guilty.
+"The failure of the Appellant's legal representatives to ensure that an interpreter was present at his pre-trial consultation and re-arraignment resulted in [him] not fully and properly understanding the consultations with his solicitor and senior counsel, the 'indemnity' which he signed, nor the charge to which re-arraignment guilty [sic].
 The Appellant thus erroneously pleaded to a charge that he continued to deny and his plea is therefore equivocal."